LauraBertola/Tutorials/WGS_high_depth/Readme.md

 Steps for variant calling and filtering are [here](Variant_Calling_Filtering.md).
 Note that there are exercises with additional information [here](Exercises.md).

-:camera: Tiger in Chitwan National Park, Nepal
+📷 Tiger in Chitwan National Park, Nepal
 ![tiger](./Images/DSC_8741b.jpg)
 ©Laura Bertola